CasparKielwein/Aaargh/Monster.md

 * Proficiency Bouus +1
 * Base HP x2 resembling increased fitness and morale.

+### Elite
+requires and replaces Veteran
+* Proficiency Bouus +2
+* Base HP x3 resembling increased fitness and morale.

+### Ganak Transformation
+* Tough + 1
+* HP + 5

+#### Ability: Unnerving Howl
+The Ganak emits a terrible howl, putting fear into their victims heart.

+Attack +4 against will
+The target is terrified; save ends.

+When the Ganak attack, they will start with their howl before making contact.
+Thus terrified enemies will often roll initiative with disadvantage.

 ## Type
 ### Undead
 * Resistance to Poison